-6.3.8 Water quality treatment
+6.3.7 Water Quality Treatment

 Various water quality treatment concepts were developed to check fill requirements and inform the strategy development as discussed above.
-The preferred treatment train is shown in Figure 6-5, which was the previously adopted treatment train for clay soils as part of the scenario testing phase.
+The preferred treatment train is shown in Figure 6-5, which was adopted to avoid groundwater interaction.

-The treatment train adopted for sandy soils during the scenario testing was modified to prevent infiltration from the street trees due to constraints with achieving NorBE, refer section 6.4.3.
-If a Geosynthetic Clay Liner (GCL) is implemented to protect the clean fill from contamination, then infiltration strategies would also be unfeasible.
-Given the development is downstream of the drinking water catchment borefield and is only a minor portion of the overall aquifer, impacts to the tomago sand bed aquifer as a result of the reduced recharge are considered to be minimal.
-An estimate of the change in groundwater recharge is provided within the water balance in Section 6.6.
+Given the Williamtown SAP is downstream of the drinking water catchment bore field and is only a minor portion of the overall aquifer, impacts to the Tomago sand bed aquifer as a result of the reduced recharge are considered to be minimal.
+An estimate of the change in groundwater recharge is provided within the water balance in Section 7.6.
 Further discussion on this issue is provided within the Hydrogeology report.